One country, two systems

 "One country, two systems" is a constitutional principle of the People's Republic of China (PRC) describing the governance of the special administrative regions of Hong Kong and Macau.

-The constitutional principle was formulated in the early 1980s during negotiations over Hong Kong between China and the United Kingdom.
-It provided that there would be only one China, but that these regions could retain their own economic and administrative systems, while the rest of Mainland China uses the socialism with Chinese characteristics system.
-Under the principle, each of the two regions could continue to have its own governmental system, legal, economic and financial affairs, including trade relations with foreign countries, all of which are independent from those of the Mainland.
+Deng Xiaoping developed the one country, two systems concept.
+This constitutional principle was formulated in the early 1980s during negotiations over Hong Kong between China and the United Kingdom.
+It provided that there would be only one China, but that each region would retain its own economic and administrative system.
+Under the principle, each of the two regions could continue to have its own governmental system, legal, economic and financial affairs, including trade relations with foreign countries, all of which are independent from those of the mainland.
 The PRC has also proposed to apply the principle in the unification it aims for with Taiwan.

-However, since 2020, as a result of the passage of the National Security Law by Hong Kong on 30 June of the same year, the United States and United Kingdom condemned the Chinese government of seriously breaching the principle.

 Background

+Deng Xiaoping developed the principle of one country, two systems in relation to Hong Kong, Macau, and Taiwan.
+Hong Kong and Macau had been colonised by European powers and Taiwan remained under Kuomintang Control at the end of the Chinese Civil War.

 In the context of Hong Kong

+Hong Kong was a colony of the United Kingdom, ruled by a governor appointed by the monarch of the United Kingdom, for 156 years from 1841 (except for four years of Japanese occupation during WWII) until 1997, when it was handed over to the Chinese government.

+In discussing Hong Kong's future, Deng described the risk of possible instability which might be caused by what he termed as destructive forces both inside and outside Hong Kong.
+In Deng's view, these destructive forces might create instability both prior to, and as well as after, Hong Kong's return to China.
+Deng repeatedly stressed that the central government would need to intervene in Hong Kong affairs from time-to-time.
+Among other occasions, Deng told Hong Kong delegates to Beijing in 1984 that certain interventions would be necessary, that when turmoil occurs in Hong Kong the central government should intervene, and that it would be necessary to see if interventions would be in the interests of Hong Kongers and Hong Kong's stability and prosperity.
+In 1988, Deng stated that Hong Kong's political system was neither the British nor American systems and Hong Kong should not import Western political systems in the future.